akshithere/DSA-in-CPP/README.md

 - Found when to use which

 # 2. Basic Sorting Techniques

 ## 2.1 Selection Sort, Bubble Sort, Insertion Sort
 - Understool all 3 algorithms intiution and how they were implemented.

+## 2.2 Merge and Quick Sort (Recursive D&C algorithms)
+- Understood the new 2 D&C recursive algorithms i.e merge and quick sort
+- Revised all 5 algorithms the next day.
+Currently feeling a strong hold on them :)